Practice questions

 Are these official RYA exam questions?

-No. They are independent revision questions written to help you practise the Coastal Skipper / Yachtmaster Offshore theory knowledge areas.
+No. They are independent revision questions written to help you practice the Coastal Skipper theory knowledge areas for advanced coastal passage-making.

-Can I practise one topic at a time?
+Can I practice one topic at a time?

 Yes.
 Open any module and use its quiz before switching to mixed practice or the mock exam.